nrennie/30DayMapChallenge/README.md

-# 30DayMapChallenge
+# 30 Day Map Challenge
 A repository containing code for the #30DayMapChallenge.
+Check out the challenge at [github.com/tjukanovt/30DayMapChallenge](https://github.com/tjukanovt/30DayMapChallenge).